gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 By editing the GRUB boot loader, each Xeon host maps the 16 GB of FPGA physical memory so it appears after its own local physical memory.
 Thus, each host has 130 + 16 = 146 GB of physical memory, whose physical addresses are as shown in the figure below.
 To provide GAPS security between enclaves, the FPGA uses an address-filtering mechanism similar to a virtual memory page table.
-The filtering rules allow or disallow reads and writes from either host to a mediated DDR3 memory pool of 16 GB.
+The filtering rules allow or disallow reads and writes from either host to the mediated DDR3 memory pool of 16 GB.
 For the benchmarking, the 16GB FPGA memory was also split into 14 GB of shared memory and 1 GB of private memory for each host.

 ![ESCAPE host physical memory](docs/C/images/ESCAPE_host_physical_memory.png)

 If process A on ESCAPE host0 and process B on ESCAPE host1 memory-maps the shared FPGA memory (e.g., using the mmap() call in a C program) then, as shown below, the virtual address space of each process will include the same shared FPGA memory.
-The process A on host0 and the process B on host1 can thus both access the same FPGA memory using memory copy instructions allowing inter-Host communication.
+The process A on host0 and the process B on host1 can thus both access the same FPGA memory using memory copy instructions allowing inter-host communication.

 ![ESCAPE host virtual memory of two local processes](docs/C/images/ESCAPE_host_virtual_memory.png)